First things first: you are replying to all TripAdvisor (and Yelp) reviews, right? I hope you are.

 “I am especially pleased you enjoyed the food – we invest a significant amount of time into sourcing and maintaining the quality and value of this part of our service from our local suppliers.”

 People have a lot of reviews to read.
 If the first response they see from you is boring and pitchy, they won’t read any more.
-Lose the sales stuff and show your human side – if your TripAdvisor responses are full of personality and warmth, they’ll keep on reading them and you may just land the booking.
+Lose the sales stuff, and show your human side.
+If your TripAdvisor responses are full of personality and warmth, they’ll keep on reading, and you may just land the booking.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.